5 Steps to Start Teaching English Abroad

 Step 1: Decide where you’d like to teach English

 Where you choose to teach abroad might have the biggest impact on your experience.
 It’s great to have options, but sometimes too many is just overwhelming.
 Fortunately, there are a few things you can do to narrow things down.
 First, think of a place where you’ve always wanted to go.
 If this is where you’re going to be living, you might as well start there!
 Second, think about how you want to spend your free time abroad.
-Do you want to spend it exploring different new cities, relaxing on the beach or hiking massive peaks?
+Do you want to spend it exploring different new cities, relaxing on the beach, or going to concerts?
 Breaking down your options will make it easier to determine which country is a good fit.
 Of course, you’ll have to consider the kinds of teaching positions available, but we’ll get to that next.

 Step 2: Browse the teaching options in the country of your choice

 As you can imagine, each country has very different kinds of teaching positions available and no two classrooms are the same.
 If you don’t know what you’re looking for, this kind of search might help you determine what kind of teaching position is right for you.
 As well as narrow down the correct location.
 Do you want to be a lead teacher or a teaching assistant?
 Do you want to work part time, or full time?
-Is salary a major factor?
+Is a high salary a major factor? (if so, best look at Asian destinations).
 Answer these questions honestly.
 Teaching abroad is more than just a fun hiatus, you’re assuming an entirely new job, potentially unlike anything you’ve ever done before.
-So, think this all through, it will have a huge impact on your experience.
+Thinking carefully will help you have the best experience.

 Step 3: Research, research, research